influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/concepts/key_concepts.md

 <dt> Replication factors do not serve a purpose with single node instances.
 </dt>

-In the sample data, everything in the `census` measurement belongs to the `default` retention policy.
+In the sample data, everything in the `census` measurement belongs to the `autogen` retention policy.
 InfluxDB automatically creates that retention policy; it has an infinite duration and a replication factor set to one.

 Now that you're familiar with measurements, tag sets, and retention policies it's time to discuss series.